robin-jiangdh/robin-jiangdh.github.io/Writerside/topics/clickhouse/kb-setup-and-maintenance/ch-logs-2-json-vectordev.md

----
-title: "Transformation Clickhouse logs to ndjson using Vector.dev"
-linkTitle: "Clickhouse logs and Vector.dev"
-weight: 100
-description: >-
-     Transformation Clickhouse logs to ndjson using Vector.dev
+# Transformation Clickhouse logs to ndjson using Vector.dev
----

 ### ClickHouse 22.8